IR35 Tax Rules and Pensions

 What is IR35?

-The IR35 tax legislation was introduced in April 2000 to counter tax avoidance by both workers and the firms and organisations who employ them.
+The IR35 tax legislation was introduced in April 2000 to ensure employed and self-employed people pay similar amounts of tax.
 This commonly occurs by using an intermediary such as a limited company, when the person would normally be considered an employee.
 The legislation has been criticised for being poorly conceived, overly complex and open to interpretation.

 The legislation has also been accused of causing unwarranted costs and hardships for genuine businesses, especially self-employed and contractor workers.
 HMRC can consider such people to be ‘deemed employees’.
 If caught by IR35, they have to pay income tax and National Insurance Contributions as if they were on PAYE salaries, which can have a significant impact on net income.